dvdsmr/QuantFinance/README.md

 ![Price](Plots/priceSurfacePlot.png) |  ![Vol](Plots/volSurfacePlot.png)

-As an example application, the below plot showcases the price surfaces in the Black-Scholes-Merton model for european call and put options.
+As another example application, the below plot showcases the price surfaces in the Black-Scholes-Merton model for european call and put options.

 European call             |  European put :-------------------------:|:-------------------------: